Commentary from the General Secretary >>>

 SIL Publication Index

 The author and subject index of all SIL publications (Verhandlungen 1-20; Mitteilungen 1-21) continues to be enthusiastically received.
 This valuable access source to the thousands of SIL publications is available to members at cost of production.
 Remit SFr 20 or US $10 to The General Secretary-Treasurer for your copy.
 Remittance in US dollars being sent from foreign countries must be drawn on an international bank in the USA that is recognized by the Federal Reserve System.
-Certain credit cards are accepted (see payment instructions here).
+See payment instructions here.

 Limnology in Developing Countries

 The first volume of a special book series Limnology in Developing Countries, edited by B. Gopal and R. G. Wetzel, was completed in late 1995 and distributed to all members in good standing.
-Volume II is in final preparation for distribution in 1998.
+Volumes II was distributed in 1999, and Volumes III and IV are currently being completed for distribution in 2000.
+These publications are free to members in good standing.
+Available for purchase at the rates indicated through the office of the General Secretary-Treasurer.

 Sponsor a member